 8 Expert Tips for When Aging Parents Won’t Listen

-Our parents always asked that we listen to them, but what happens when they refuse to listen to us?
-Some adult children are finding that their parents don’t always know best when it comes to their diet, driving, housing, medication and more.
+Growing up, our parents always asked that we listen to them, but what happens when they refuse to listen to us?
+Many adult children are finding that their parents don’t always know best when it comes to their diet, driving, housing, medication and more.

 Dad or Mom Won’t Take Your Advice: Now What?

 Researchers from Penn State University, the New Jersey Institute for Successful Aging, and the Rowan University School of Osteopathic Medicine found that 77% of adult children believe their parents are stubborn about taking their advice or getting help with daily problems.1

 Mary Heitger-Marek, a 46-year-old program analyst from Annapolis, Maryland, could write a book on parental stubbornness and negativity.
 Both of her parents suffered from chronic health problems while living in a condo with steep stairs in Florida.
 Heitger-Marek begged them to move near her to a housing community with caring support.
 Instead, they stayed in state and bought a home with a pool and yard.
 They also acquired a pet.
 Several falls (some from walking their new dog) and multiple surgeries ensued.
 Heitger-Marek’s parents still refused to hire help for either themselves or for caring for their house.
 Instead, they moved into an independent living community near their daughter, again refusing a professional caregiver.
 Shortly after, their situation changed rapidly.
 Her dad passed suddenly, and since then, her mother has been hospitalized four times.
 Heitger-Marek’s mother is now in rehab and has plans to move in with her after being discharged.
 She is still vowing not to have outside help.